Warnings for Cotempla XR ODT

 - The tablet will disintegrate in saliva and can be swallowed.
 No liquid is needed to take the tablet.

-Advise patients, caregivers, and their family members that there is a potential for serious cardiovascular risks including sudden death, myocardial infarction, and stroke with COTEMPLA XR-ODT.
+Advise patients that there are potential risks to patients with serious cardiac disease, including sudden death, with COTEMPLA XR-ODT use.
 Instruct patients to contact a healthcare provider immediately if they develop symptoms such as exertional chest pain, unexplained syncope, or other symptoms suggestive of cardiac disease [see WARNINGS AND PRECAUTIONS].

 Advise patients and their caregivers that COTEMPLA XR-ODT can elevate blood pressure and heart rate [see WARNINGS AND PRECAUTIONS].